 Revamped API with Improved Namespace Structure

 Keeping in view the afore-mentioned observations, we found more space for improvement in the Namespace structure of the API in terms of relevance between the API functional elements.
 This is the reason that has led us to a revamped version of the API with a logical grouping of the functionality.

 Following is the new namespace structure of the improved API.

 As a user of the legacy API, your concerns are right.
-Since, the revamped API has difference in namespace structure, the old codes won’t work in almost all the case.
+Since the revamped API has a difference in namespace structure, the old codes won’t work in almost all the cases.
 However, we will keep publishing the legacy as well as the improved version in parallel for three consecutive months.
 We’ll address the bug reports in the legacy API for these versions.
-Any new features as well as bug fixes will be part of legacy as well as the newest implementation.
+Any new features, as well as bug fixes, will be part of the legacy as well as the newest implementation.

-Till three parallel releases of the legacy as well as the revamped version, the legacy version will be available on Nuget.
-After this period, the new version will be available on Nuget.
-This is to ensure that this transition doesn’t break customer’s production systems.
+Till three parallel releases of the legacy as well as the revamped version, the legacy version will be available on NuGet.
+After this period, the new version will be available on NuGet.
+This is to ensure that this transition doesn’t break the customer’s production systems.

 Since our Github examples are configured to work with the available version from Nuget, our Github examples are still based on the legacy API.
 We’ll update them once we are done with the three parallel releases of both the APIs.
-For now, we have prepared an offline version of the examples which is based on the revamped API.
-It can be downloaded from this link
+For now, we have prepared an offline version of the examples which are based on the revamped API.

 As always, we are here to answer your queries related to this change in addition to our continual routine support for the API.
 Feel free to post us with your questions in Aspose.Email forum.
 We’ll be more than happy to assist you in this regard.